-The commercial loads in TV shows rose slightly in November, according to an analysis of Nielsen data by analyst Brian Wieser of Pivotal Research Group.
+The amount of commercials in TV network programming rose to 10.9 minutes per hour in November from 10.7 minutes, according to Nielsen data analyzed by Brian Wieser of Pivotal Research.

 The television industry's top news stories, analysis and blogs of the day.